-This Division also engages in continuous review and assessment of information systems and security controls to ensure that the protection measures are commensurate with the security threats.
-Additionally, it ensures the availability of redundant infrastructures and regularly tested recovery procedures to guarantee the continuity of technology services.
-The cybersecurity status is reported periodically to bodies such as the Board of Directors, the Risk Committee and the Management Committee.
+This Division also engages in continuous review and assessment of information systems and security controls to ensure that the protection, prevention, detection, response and recovery measures are commensurate with the technological threats.
+The cybersecurity and resilience status is reported periodically to bodies such as the Board of Directors, the Risk Committee and the Management Committee.